General Rules For All Pools

 All persons must wear bathing suits.
 The following attire is prohibited in the pool: street clothes, underwear, long swim skirts (extending below the knee) and “Mermaid Tails”.
 All swim suits must fully cover all private areas (including the buttocks).

 Personal masks, fins, and snorkels are allowed at the discretion of the lifeguard.

 Persons in bathing suits are restricted to the pool and locker room areas.

-Only “US Coast Guard Approved” floatation devices are permitted, see additional information below regarding flotation devices.
+Only “US Coast Guard Approved” flotation devices are permitted, see additional information below regarding flotation devices.

 Specific Areas and Equipment